campfire-digital-services/liferay-dm-info-viewer/README.md

 ![Documents and Media Portlet](/docs/images/local-repos/liferay-dm-portlet-local-repos-root-folder-view-20130209.png "Documents and Media Portlet")

 Step 2.
-Click on the "Action" button for a folder in remove CMIS repository and select the "Show Info" menu item.
+Click on the "Action" button for a folder in local repository and select the "Show Info" menu item.

 ![Documents and Media Folder Action Menu](/docs/images/common/liferay-dm-portlet-folder-info-action-menu-20130319T0043.png "Documents and Media Folder Action Menu")